Pacing the runs in HYROX is one of the hardest parts of the race to get right.

 Keep It Consistent

 In our “Average to Elite” article, we highlighted that the best performers in HYROX appeared to pace their runs more consistently than those who achieved an average HYROX time (which is about 90mins).
 This was particularly the case for the men.
-That perhaps shouldn’t be a surprise as a study has shown that women were 18.33% better than men at keeping an even pace in a marathon.
+That perhaps shouldn’t be a surprise as a study has shown that women were 18.3% better than men at keeping an even pace in a marathon.

 Going Out Hot?

-So that’s runs 2 to 7 analysed.
-But how about the first run?
 Anyone who has taken part in a HYROX will know how tempting it is to go out quickly from the start, spurred on by the adrenaline of the race, as well as the fact that everyone else around you seems to also be starting quickly!

-The graph shows the top 5 Elite finishers spent a longer amount of time on their first run than the rest of the Elite field, relative to their average overall run time.
+The below graph shows the top 5 Elite finishers spent a longer amount of time on their first run than the rest of the Elite field, relative to their average overall run time.
 Basically, they went out a touch slower, relative to their overall running split times, than the rest of the Elites, who in turn went out slower than the average Pro athletes.
-Put another way, the athletes with the slower overall times, seem to be going out relatively faster on the first run.
+Put another way, the athletes with the slower overall times, seem to be going out relatively faster on the first run…

 I should just quickly add here that I am only looking at the World Championships data here.
 All of the athletes at the World Championships are amazing.
 They have earned the right to be there and are very good, and likely experienced, at HYROX.
 This data simply shows that the best of the best appeared to pace their runs more consistently, and went out relatively slower on the first run.
 My guess is that an average athlete at a non-World Championship event would show an even greater amount of variability in their runs, and would likely go out much faster on their first run.